cardillan/mindcode/doc/syntax/SYNTAX-0-BASICS.markdown

 * `advanced`: all standard optimizations are performed.
 * `experimental` (the default): experimental optimizations are kept in a separate category either because they're new and can be easily switched off if there's a bug in them, or because they break backwards compatibility and need to be deactivated until older code is updated to the new standard.

-All examples in this documentation are run on the `basic` level, unless specified otherwise.
+All examples in this documentation are run on the `experimental` level, unless specified otherwise.

 ## Compilation target